wtclarke/fsl_mrs/docs/user_docs/basis_tools.rst

 -----------
 The :code:`basis_tools` script provides the user with tools for manipulating basis spectra in the FSL-MRS JSON format.

-Provide one of the following subcommands with :code:`basis_tools` to convert, scale, add to or shift basis spectra.
+Provide one of the following subcommands with :code:`basis_tools` to convert, scale, add to, difference, or shift basis spectra.

 info
 ****